youralien/youralien.github.io/_posts/2019-03-30-evanston-summer-sublet.md

 Ryan's Room Details:
 - Available from 6/16 - 9/14
-- $615 all utilities, electricity, laundry, internet included.
+- $615 OBO - all utilities, electricity, laundry, internet included.
 - Bed, Lamps, Desk, Chair, Dresser, Shelves -- all stay for your enjoyment.

 Kai's Room Details:
 - Available 6/9 - 8/31, if subletting only.
 - Available 6/9 - onward if interested in signing a one-year lease starting 9/1.
-- $615 all utilities, electricity, laundry, internet included.
+- $615 OBO - all utilities, electricity, laundry, internet included.
 - Bed, Shelves, Desk available (not shown here)

 House Details: